Quackity: 2022–present: Multilingual content

-On July 9, 2022, Alexis joined Karmaland, a Spanish-language Minecraft server that has been around since 2014, for its fifth season.
+On 9 July 2022, Alexis joined Karmaland, a Spanish-language Minecraft server that has been around since 2014, for its fifth season.
 Since he joined, Alexis has been regularly streaming on his Spanish Twitch channel, QuackityToo, while playing on the server alongside other massive Spanish creators like Rubius and Willyrex.

-On March 11, 2023, Alexis won Best Minecraft Streamer at the 2022 Streamer Awards.
-Later on February 28, 2023, he participated in Twitch Rivals: Squid Craft Games 2 (later renamed Twitch Rivals: Survival Cup 2 due to copyright), a Squid Game-based Twitch creator game featuring 200 Twitch streamers including AuronPlay, Rubius, Amouranth, and many more.
-On March 22, 2023, he created the QSMP, which stands for "Quackity's Survival Multiplayer", a multilingual private Minecraft server with live automated translation.
+On 11 March 2023, Alexis won Best Minecraft Streamer at the 2022 Streamer Awards.
+Later on 28 February 2023, he participated in Twitch Rivals: Squid Craft Games 2 (later renamed Twitch Rivals: Survival Cup 2 due to copyright), a Squid Game-based Twitch creator game featuring 200 Twitch streamers including AuronPlay, Rubius, Amouranth, and many more.
+On 22 March 2023, he created the QSMP, which stands for "Quackity's Survival Multiplayer", a multilingual private Minecraft server with live automated translation.

-On February 17, 2024, Alexis won Best Minecraft Streamer and Best International Streamer at the 2023 Streamer Awards.
+On 17 February 2024, Alexis won Best Minecraft Streamer and Best International Streamer at the 2023 Streamer Awards.
 He was also nominated for Streamer of the Year at the same ceremony.
-Later on July 13, 2024, he appeared and participated in a MrBeast video titled "50 YouTubers Fight for $1,000,000".
+Later on 13 July 2024, he appeared and participated in a MrBeast video titled "50 YouTubers Fight for $1,000,000".

-On March 19, 2025, Alexis collaborated with Jack Black, as part of the promotional campaign for A Minecraft Movie.
+On 19 March 2025, Alexis collaborated with Jack Black, as part of the promotional campaign for A Minecraft Movie.

 Personal life

-Alexis was born in Mexico on December 28, 2000.
+Alexis was born in Mexico on 28 December 2000.
 He currently lives in both Mexico and the United States, having residences in both countries.

-He is currently studying in college to earn a law degree.
+He studied in college to earn a property law degree.